 12

-"Kaguya-Sama: Love is War" is a standout blend of romance, comedy, and drama, categorized as seinen.
-The story centers on Miyuki, the student council president, and Kaguya, who comes from a prestigious family and excels at everything she does.
+"Kaguya-Sama: Love is War" stands as a brilliant fusion of romance, comedy, and drama, though it is technically categorized as seinen.
+The narrative revolves around Miyuki, the diligent student council president, and Kaguya, his exceptionally talented vice president from a renowned family.

-With an impressive IMDb rating of 8.4 and a MAL score of 8.43, "Kaguya-Sama: Love is War" delivers a complete experience.
-It’s a must-watch for anyone seeking sharp wit, memorable characters, and genuine emotion.
+With an excellent IMDb rating of 8.4 and a MAL score of 8.43, "Kaguya-Sama: Love is War" offers sharp humor, memorable characters, and genuine emotional depth.
+It is a must-watch for anyone seeking a well-crafted and unforgettable anime experience.

 Recommended: